UST-Equifax-9wk/FileFixer/README.md

 #### Custom Delimiter

-If the given file contains multiple objects which are delimited by a certain substring, then a delimiter string or regex expression can also be specified with the ```delimiter``` attribute:
+If the given file contains multiple objects which are delimited by a certain substring, then a delimiter string or RegEx expression can also be specified with the ```delimiter``` attribute:

 ```
 {